-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on April 27, 2017
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on April 24, 2018

-This proxy statement, the accompanying notice of annual meeting of stockholders and form of proxy and our 2016 annual report are available via the Internet at http://investors.eogresources.com/Annual-Reports-and-Proxy-Materials and at www.proxyvote.com.
+This proxy statement, the accompanying notice of annual meeting of stockholders and form of proxy and our 2017 annual report are available via the Internet at www.proxyvote.com.
 Pursuant to United States Securities and Exchange Commission ("SEC") rules related to the Internet availability of proxy materials, we have elected to provide access to our proxy materials on the Internet instead of mailing a printed copy of the proxy materials to each stockholder of record.

-Accordingly, beginning on or about March 17, 2017, we are mailing a Notice Regarding the Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date (but excluding those stockholders who have previously requested a printed copy of our proxy materials) in lieu of mailing the printed proxy materials.
+Accordingly, beginning on or about March 15, 2018, we are mailing a Notice Regarding the Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date (but excluding those stockholders who have previously requested a printed copy of our proxy materials) in lieu of mailing the printed proxy materials.
 Instructions on how to access the proxy materials via the Internet, on voting shares via the Internet and on how to request a printed or electronic copy of the proxy materials may be found in the Notice.
-All stockholders will have the option to access our proxy materials on the websites referred to above.
+All stockholders will have the option to access our proxy materials on the website referred to above.